oitzujoey/duck-lisp/README.md

 ## Features

 * Lexical scope
-* Simple macros
+* Common Lisp-like macros
 * UTF-8 compatible
 * User created keywords
 * C FFI
-* Separate compiler and VM
+* Split compiler and VM
 * Tested on x64 (Linux) and ARM (Linux)
 * A simplified VM has been used on an ATmega328P.